HumanOsv/NICSall/README.md

 # NICSall

-Aromaticity is indispensable for explaining a variety of chemical behaviors, including reactivity, structural features, relative energetic stabilities, and spectroscopic properties.
-We introduce a **NICSall** software  for evaluating aromatic properties via NICS methods.
-It is designed as a “Plug-In” utility for the computational chemistry package, Gaussian, ADF(work in progress) and Orca(work in progress).
-It offers automated building of input files, calculations, and analysis of output files for the following methods: The Induced Magnetic Field, Scan-NICS, FiPC-NICS and Symmetry Properties of the Shielding Tensor.
+Aromaticity is an indispensable way for explaining a variety of chemical behaviors such as reactivity, structural features, relative energetic stabilities, and spectroscopic properties.
+We introduce **NICSall** a software for evaluating aromatic properties via NICS methods.
+It offers an automated building process of input files for differents softwares(Gaussian, ADF, Orca) and analysis(The Induced Magnetic Field, Scan-NICS, FiPC-NICS and Symmetry Properties of the Shielding Tensor) of their outputs files.

 # Getting Started